EQ BANK SAVINGS PLUS ACCOUNT AGREEMENT

 13. Receipt of Items

-We reserve the right to reject any item transmitted through Mobile Cheque Deposit, at our discretion.
+We reserve the right to reject any item transmitted through Mobile Cheque Deposit or mailed in to us, at our discretion.
 An item may be returned to us by the paying financial institution because, among other reasons, the paying financial institution determines that the item cannot be processed, is illegible, or is otherwise unacceptable.
 We are not responsible for items we do not receive or for images that are corrupted or not fully received during transmission.
 We may charge back to your Account at any time, any item that we subsequently determine was not eligible for deposit.
 If the deposit amount does not match the amount of the image, we may adjust your Account to reflect the amount on the image received.
 You agree that we are not liable for any loss, costs, or fees you may incur as a result of our charge back or adjustment.

 14. Cooperation with Investigations

 You agree to cooperate with us in the investigation of unusual transactions, poor quality transmissions, and resolution of customer claims, including by providing, upon request and without further cost, any originals or copies of items deposited though Mobile Cheque Deposit in your possession and your records relating to such items and transmissions.

 You agree to take full responsibility for your Electronic Device and anybody using it.
 Please review the EQ Bank Mobile and Online Banking Terms and Conditions in its entirety.
 You agree to comply with any further obligations that may be required in order to ensure that Mobile Cheque Deposit functions correctly and efficiently.
 We may at any time suspend, terminate or discontinue the Mobile Cheque Deposit feature, at our own discretion, without notice to you.

 You are responsible for ensuring that there are enough funds in your Account required to cover any Electronic Transactions you may initiate.
 You will be accountable for any transaction that is not processed due to insufficient funds.